NikhilVyas7/DeepLearningProject/README.md

 - Look into using a multi-processing Array to speed up the DataSet by taking the data from memory after the first epoch

 - Modify dataset to have channels first notation

+- Build training loop and leave running over night